dead-claudia/thallium/docs/cli.md

 1. You have to already have the transpiler installed, like [`coffee-script`](http://npm.im/coffee-script) for [CoffeeScript](https://coffeescript.org) or [`ts-node`](http://npm.im/ts-node) and [`typescript`](http://npm.im/typescript) for [TypeScript](https://typescriptlang.com).
 2. Plain JavaScript config files take precedence over transpiled configs, so `.tl.js` will be found before `.tl.coffee` or `.tl.babel.js`.
 3. The default `spec` reporter is only added after all tests are loaded, right before running it.
-And it's only run if you're using the CLI, not if you're running it directly.
+4. Require hooks can be registered asynchronously, but due to limitations in Node's algorithm, they can't actually be *executed* asynchronously.